How to Apply | California Postbaccalaureate Consortium | UC Davis Health

 • 1 Year- Physics with lab

+• Re-applicant: those who have applied to a US medical school in the past but were not granted admission.

 This program is designed specifically for re-applicants.
 Re-applicant is defined as those who have applied to a US medical school in the past but were not granted admission.
 It is assumed that all medical school prerequisites have been met for re-applicants who have previously submitted an AMCAS or AACOMAS application.

-Have completed the following prerequisites:
+• Have completed these prerequisites:

 • 1 Year- Biology with lab